Rethinking Patch Dependence for Masked Autoencoders: Related Works

-An alternative method for self-supervised learning is generative modeling, which focuses on acquiring a generative model capable of capturing the underlying data distribution.
-VAE/GAN~\cite{larsen2016autoencoding} merges the strengths of variational autoencoders (VAEs) and generative adversarial networks (GANs) to acquire disentangled representations of data.
-PixelCNN, PixelVAE, and PixelTransformer~\cite{van2016conditional, gulrajani2016pixelvae, tulsiani21a} generate images pixel by pixel, taking into account the context of previously generated pixels.
+Generative modeling, focusing on acquiring a generative model capable of capturing the underlying data distribution, is an alternative method for self-supervised learning.
+VAE/GAN~\citep{larsen2016autoencoding} merges the strengths of variational autoencoders and generative adversarial networks to acquire disentangled representations of data.
+PixelCNN, PixelVAE, and PixelTransformer~\citep{van2016conditional, gulrajani2016pixelvae, tulsiani21a} generate images pixel by pixel, taking into account the context of previously generated pixels.
 Masked modeling, a large subclass of generative modeling, is discussed in the following subsection.
 After the pre-training stage, these generative models can be finetuned for many downstream applications.